rymane/katacoda-scenarios/CI/step5.md

 Run the tests `npm run test`{{execute}}.

 **For the curious:** You can find even more written tests in the GitHub repo at the branch [express-app-complete](https://github.com/nwessman/katacoda-scenarios/tree/express-app-complete).
-This branch includes the full project used in this tutorial, including linting, tests and the GitHub Action.
+This branch includes the complete project used in this tutorial, including linting, tests, and the GitHub Action.